 And, thanks to the increasing popularity of professional social networking site LinkedIn, targeting prospects no longer requires cold calls and cold emails.
 You can do it without having even to leave your desk.

-With hundreds of millions of users million users on LinkedIn, it is a major tool for prospecting.
+With hundreds of millions of users on LinkedIn, it is a major tool for prospecting.
 This usefulness is particularly the case if you have a B2B niche (LinkedIn likely isn't the best place for selling your bespoke crochet hats).
 You're sure to be able to find whatever kind of prospect it is you need.
 In fact, not using it is a wasted opportunity.

 But before you begin aimlessly messaging everyone and anyone, there are some things you should take care of, and best practices to know when approaching your prospects.